 It is always in your best interest to plead not guilty at the arraignment.
 Later, you may have an opportunity to accept a plea deal that works in your favor or you may qualify for programs like deferred disposition or diversion.
 But you may also be able to successfully defend yourself and get the charges dismissed before trial or get an acquittal at trial.
 It all depends on your unique situation and circumstances and the attorney you retain.

 Who do you contact in Raymore, Missouri, for a smart, aggressive defense?

-If you have been charged with a crime in Raymore, Missouri, or any of the surrounding areas, then you want to contact Joshua Wilson.
-He is committed to your defense.
-He is smart.
-He has the resources.
-And he knows the system.
-He will guide you through the process and inform you of all your options so you make decisions based on information and not fear.
-If you are worried about a criminal charge and about your future, contact The Joshua Wilson Law Firm today.
+If you have been charged with a crime in Raymore, Missouri, or any of the surrounding areas, then you want to contact Higher Level Legal.
+We are committed to your defense.
+We are smart.
+We have the resources.
+And we know the system.
+We will guide you through the process and inform you of all your options so you make decisions based on information and not fear.
+If you are worried about a criminal charge and about your future, contact The Higher Level Legal Law Firm today.